 Unfortunately for Mr. Hill, his vision failed and he ended up being the only Quaker living in “utopia”.
 But his vision did give us a museum dedicated to Queen Marie of Romania who happened to be a friend of Sam Hill.

 If you’re not already in total shock, Hill Loops Road which surrounds the grounds was “the first macadam asphalt-paved road in the Pacific Northwest”.
 Yea, this place is really something else, steeped in history, art, and dreams.
 It’s worth the visit if you’re driving south.
+Keep in mind, Stonehenge is free to visit but Maryhill charges an admission of $12.

 Where: 35 Maryhill Museum Drive